-Management employees will receive 27 hours of management leave per fiscal year in recognition of extra hours worked attending meetings, performing work after hours and completing projects.
-Unused leave cannot be cashed out or carried over to the next fiscal year.
+Management employees will receive 27 hours of management leave on the first pay date of the fiscal year in recognition of extra hours worked attending meetings, performing work after hours and completing projects.
+Unused leave cannot be cashed out or carried over to the next fiscal year and must be used by the last pay date of the same fiscal year in which the time was granted.
 Leave will be prorated for new managers based on their start date.
 The confidential members of the group who are not eligible for management leave, will be eligible for overtime compensation.